National Heavy Vehicle Accreditation Scheme

 The National Heavy Vehicle Regulator (NHVR) has been responsible for the management of the NHVAS since 21 January 2013.
 For more information about NHVAS, please visit the NHVR website.

 Under the national agreed NHVAS business rules all audits are to be conducted by an approved independent auditor.
-These auditors must be certified by the Registered Accreditation Board Quality Society of Australasia International to be recognised as a NHVAS auditor.
+For more information about audits and auditors, visit the Audit framework and requirements page on the NHVR website.